Kurlan/scrappy-home-automation/_posts/2017-10-01-carbon-and-graphite.md

 Now you can navigate to `http://<yourHost>:8013/render?target=test.metric` and see a graph with a single data point.

+{% include images.html name="chart.png" caption="The basic graph of a data point"  %}

 Congratulations!
 You are now logging metrics and making them available with graphite and carbon!